Scarlett2310/ProjectDS/README.md

 ### Acknowledgements

-Credit to the AirBnB dataset published by AirBnB and Kaggle for hosting it, the dataset here: https://www.kaggle.com/airbnb/seattle
+Thanks to the AirBnB dataset published by AirBnB and Kaggle, the dataset link is ttps://www.kaggle.com/airbnb/seattle